How many team members must be students?

 Prize-winning teams organized as legal business entities outside of the US may be subject to fees when they receive their prizes.
 In addition, teams with no US citizens may not be eligible for all prizes.
 Please contact the CEP leadership at firstname.lastname@example.org for individual clarifications.

 What category is most appropriate for my team?

 Teams may only compete in one track.
 If you are unsure as to which track to pick, you may contact the CEP leadership team at email@example.com and we will help you pick an appropriate track.
 Alternatively, you may select multiple tracks in the application and the CEP leadership will assign you to the track we feel is most appropriate.

 When will I hear back?

-The first round of judging will take place on March 2-3.
+The first round of judging will take place in the first week of March 2019.
 Results from the first round will be sent to applicants via email within a week of judging.

 Will the CEP pay for my travel and accomodations?

 If your team is based outside of the northeastern USA, you may be eligible for partial travel cost reimbursement.
 Such reimbursements will be granted on a case-by-case basis after review by the executive board.
 However, the CEP is unable to guarantee a total reimbursement.